JFinnTeacher/Onshape-Boat-Tutorial/main.typ

 [#figure(image("images/fillet.png"), caption: []) <fillet> ])

 == 9 - Hollowing out the hull
-#oasis-align(int-dir: 1,
+#oasis-align(int-dir: -1,
-[#figure(image("images/shell.png"), caption: []), <shell>],
+[#figure(image("images/shell.png"), caption: []), <shelly>],
 [
 // Now that we have shaped the exterior of the hull, we can use the #icon("shell") `Shell` tool to carve out its interior.
 Select the #icon("shell") `Shell` tool from the tool bar and click on the top surface of the boat.
 A preview of the feature should appear in the graphics area as seen in #link("lol")[Figure 21].
+Drag the slider directly under the  `Shell thickness` to fade in and out the preview of the feature.

-Set the `Shell thickness` to `0.25in`.
+Set the `Shell thickness` to `0.25in` and exit the dialog window by clicking the check mark as seen in #link("lol")[Figure 21].

 #tip[The resulting geometry of the hull interior is not ideal for placing electronics.
 Therefore, consider adding additional features to create a flat surface. ]
 ])

 = Conclusion
 #oasis-align([Congratulations!
 You have just finished making a model boat in Onshape!
 This model is a great base for any boat design, but needs to be expanded on to be viable for competition.
 Consider adding cutouts for your motors and propellers, and try to find ways to protect your electronics from getting splashed with water.
 Try an think of other ways that a boat can be modeled.
-Thanks for following along, and se you at the next meeting!],
+Thanks for following along, and see you at the next meeting!],
 success(title: [Learned Skills], [
-  - Make a sketch using lines and arcs
+  - Make a sketch using rectangles, circle, lines and splines
-  - Constrain sketch geometry using relations and dimensions
+  - Constrain and modify sketch geometry using relations and dimensions
-  - Extrude add and extrude remove geometry
+  - Extrude-add and extrude-remove geometry
   - Fillet and shell a model
   ]))

+  // #note[You can follow this tutorial in a different CAD Software.
+While the user interfaces differ, this tutorial utilizes conventional operations that are common to all CAD software.]

 /**
 - Move beyond congrats